tracytrangvu/Homework-Project-14/README.md

 ```

 17. What is the request method?
+- POST

 18. Which header expresses the client's preference for an encrypted response?
+- Upgrade-Insecuer-Requests: 1
 19. Does the request have a user session associated with it?
+- No, the session is not re-establish yet.
 20. What kind of data is being sent from this request body?
+- Login credentials

 **HTTP Response**